BrowserStackCE/browserstack-examples-cucumber-junit5/README.md

 - View your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)
 - Documentation for writing [Automate test scripts in Java](https://www.browserstack.com/automate/java)
 - Customizing your tests capabilities on BrowserStack using our [test capability generator](https://www.browserstack.com/automate/capabilities)
-- [List of Browsers & mobile devices](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate) for automation testing on BrowserStack #{ Replace link for non-Selenium frameworks. }
+- [List of Browsers & mobile devices](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate) for automation testing on BrowserStack
 - [Using Automate REST API](https://www.browserstack.com/automate/rest-api) to access information about your tests via the command-line interface
 - Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)
 - For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offering